 Each of these strategies, along with tips for developing potent power no matter whether you’re in the gym, backyard, basement, park or hotel room, can be pursued using training tools for increasing power, including power racks, agility ladders, medicine balls, kettlebells, sandbags, adjustable plyometric boxes, weighted vests, training sleds and power cables.

-3. Support Nervous System Function With Nutrition
+3. Nutritional Support of Nervous System Function

 4. Down-Regulation & Recovery

 We’ve talked a lot about the overlooked importance of the nervous system as it relates specifically to speed and power.
 There is so much-untapped potential in the learning of down-regulation involving the CNS and its inert recovery capacity because as mentioned above, the neuromuscular system is very easily fatigued.
 Simple things like exercise intensity inclusive of frequency, nutrition, sleep quality, alcohol intake, and even our lifestyle stress all play a part in how we recover.
 Keep in mind, when your CNS is fatigued from high-intensity efforts or too much stress, it needs as much as 48 hours to fully recover.